doombubbles/bg3-mods/README.md

 ### Warlock

+#### Eldritch Invocations

+**Eldritch Mind** - You have advantage on Saving Throws to maintain concentration.
+Available at Level 2.

+**Grasp of Hadar** - Eldritch Blast can pull your target 3m toward you.
+Available at Level 2.

+**Lance of Lethargy** - Eldritch Blast slows targets movement speed by 3m.
+Available at Level 2.

+**Eldritch Spear** - Eldritch Blast's range is increased by half.
+Available at Level 2.

+**Eldritch Smite** - Once per turn you can cast Eldritch Smite, making a weapon attack and dealing 1d8 Force damage + 1d8 per Spell Slot Level, and knocking the target Prone.
+Available at Level 5.

+**Improved Eldritch Smite** - All your melee attacks deal an additional 1d8 Force damage.
+Available at Level 12.

 #### Pact of the Blade

 - Will only use Charisma for attack rolls if it's higher than Strength (and/or Dexterity for Finesse weapons)